datocms/new-website/pages/legal/docs/security.md

 We collect status metrics both on our servers and from third parties making checks from servers spread all across the globe, giving us a good visibility on our CDN current status.
 We expose a public report on our [status page](https://status.datocms.com/).

 ### People

 DatoCMS's team is made of highly trained professionals that are very careful with their own personal security.

 Nevertheless we have the following team policies:

 - **2FA**: we access all the services hosting DatoCMS with 2FA-enabled accounts
 - **remote access**: we minimise the access points to our production environment
 - **computer security**: we enforce strong passwords for our computers, we encrypt disks, we use password managers to create strong passwords and store them safely.

 Our offices are also secured with CCTVs and alarm systems.

+### Vulnerability disclosure

+If you have found a security vulnerability, please get in touch via [security@datocms.com](mailto:security@datocms.com).
+You can encrypt the message with our PGP key that you can find [on our site](https://www.datocms.com/.well-known/DatoCMS_security_pub.asc) and on [keys.openpgp.org](https://keys.openpgp.org/search?q=3FBD73EFD6C5268A21C33FE27B94FBC69CD5C678).